2023–24 Notre Dame Fighting Irish women's basketball team

 The 2023–24 Notre Dame Fighting Irish women's basketball team represented the University of Notre Dame during the 2023–24 NCAA Division I women's basketball season.
-The Fighting Irish were led by fourth year head coach Niele Ivey and played their home games at Purcell Pavilion as members of the Atlantic Coast Conference.
+The Fighting Irish were led by fourth-year head coach Niele Ivey, and played their home games at Purcell Pavilion as members of the Atlantic Coast Conference.

 The Fighting Irish started their season ranked tenth in the nation, and opened against sixth-ranked South Carolina in Paris, France.
-They would lose that game 71–100, but would then go on a nine-game winning streak before conference play began.
-The winning streak included an eleven point win over Illinois, a defeat of twentieth-ranked Tennessee in the ACC–SEC Challenge and a thirty-seven point win over Purdue.
+They lost that game 71–100, but then wemt on a nine-game winning streak before conference play began.
+The streak included an eleven-point win over Illinois, a defeat of twentieth-ranked Tennessee in the ACC–SEC Challenge and a thirty-seven point win over Purdue.
 The Fighting Irish lost two of their first three conference games to Syracuse and North Carolina, but rebounded by winning their next four in a row.
-They would lose to Syracuse again, this time when Syracuse was ranked twenty-second, before a break in conference play to face rival UConn.
+They lost to Syracuse again, this time when Syracuse was ranked twenty-second, before a break in conference play to face rival UConn.
 Notre Dame prevailed against the eighth-ranked Huskies 82–67.
 They took that momentum back into conference play, winning three of their next five.
 The losses were to fifteenth-ranked Louisville and sixth-ranked NC State.
 From there, Notre Dame closed out conference play with five straight wins, including victories over fifth-ranked Virginia Tech and twenty-second ranked Louisville to end the season.

-The Fighting Irish finished the season 28–7 overall and 13–5 in ACC play to finish in a three way tie for second place.
-As the fourth seed in the ACC tournament, they earned a bye into the Quarterfinals where they defeated fifth seed Louisville.
-They defeated first seed Virginia Tech in the Semifinals and second seed NC State to win the title.
-It was their sixth overall title and first since 2019.
+The Fighting Irish finished the season 28–7 overall and 13–5 in ACC play to finish in a three-way tie for second place.
+As the fourth seed in the ACC tournament, they earned a bye into the quarterfinals, where they defeated fifth seed Louisville.
+They defeated first seed Virginia Tech in the semifinals and second seed NC State to win the title.
+This was their sixth overall title, and their first since 2019.
 They received the ACC's automatic bid to the NCAA Tournament, marking the third straight time the Fighting Irish qualified for the tournament.
-As the second seed in the Albany 1 region they defeated fifteenth seed Kent State in the First Round and seventh seed Ole Miss in the Second Round before losing to third seed Oregon State in the Sweet Sixteen to end their season.
+As the second seed in the Albany 1 region, they defeated fifteenth seed Kent State in the first round and seventh seed Ole Miss in the second round, before losing to third seed Oregon State in the Sweet Sixteen to end their season.